Bigleaf Hydrangea (Hydrangea macrophylla) Care Indoors, Common Problems & Solutions

 Watering

-Water Bigleaf Hydrangea thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings to maintain the soil moist at all times.
+Water Bigleaf Hydrangea liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to maintain the soil consistently moist.
+Avoid overwatering to prevent rotting, yellowing and leaf drop.

-Cut down on watering in the cold period to keep the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.
+Cut down on watering in the cold period to keep the soil slightly moist as growth is minimal at this time.
+Do not let the soil dry out completely to avoid wilting, drooping, yellowing and falling leaves.

 Light Requirements

-Bigleaf Hydrangea grows best under bright light; a spot infront of a large brightly-lit window is perfect for this plant.
-Keep it away from direct sunlight.
+Bigleaf Hydrangea grows best in bright indirect light; a spot infront of a large brightly-lit window is perfect for this plant.
+Keep it away from direct sunlight to prevent scorching.

-If light is not adequate, it will grow slowly and will not bloom.
-Where the natural lighting is not adequate instal grow lights to supplement it.
-Take a look at these full spectrum grow lights on Amazon.
+If light is not adequate, the plant will grow slowly, yellow and will not bloom.
+Therefore, where the natural lighting is not adequate instal a grow light to increase it.

 Turn the pot regularly to ensure the plant receives light on all sides for even growth and prevent leggy growth.

-Mophead Hydrangea thrives in cool temperature of 10-180C.
+Mophead Hydrangea thrives in cool temperatures of 10-180C.
 The cool temperatures prolong the flowering period.
-Keep it away from drafts as they cn cause reduced growth and blooming.
+Keep it away from sources drafts as they can cause reduced growth, yellowing and lack of blooms.

-Average room humidity of 50-55% is ideal for Bigleaf Hydrangea Plant though it benefits from high humidity.
-To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.
+Bigleaf Hydrangea Plant prefers a humidity of 50-55%; though it benefits from a high humidity.
+To elevate humidity, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.
+Maintain a good air flow to minimize fungal diseases.

 Potting Mix

 The best potting mix for Bigleaf Hydrangea should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this plant.
+A blend of 2 parts all purpose potting mix and 1 part perlite is recommended for this plant.

 Fertilizer

 Feed French Hydrangea with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season.
-Withhold feeding in the cold season as growth is minimal.
+Withhold feeding in the cold season as growth is slowed at this time.

 Pruning